deriv-com/static-landing-pages/README.md

 ### Template structure

+For each page we want to add in the project, we need to create a folder in `templates` folder with the name of the page.
+For example, if we want to create a page with the name `about`, we need to create a folder with the name `about` in the `templates` folder.

+The folder should contain the following files:

+- `index.html`: The main html file for the page
+- `page.config.js`: The configuration file for the page
+- `scripts/main.js`: The main script file for the project, we can add as many scripts as we want in this file and all of them will be included in the final bundle
+- `assets/favicon.ico`: The favicon for the page

+#### Translations

-For every element which has some text that needs to be translated, we need to add a class `element__translation_string__element` to the element.
+Inside the html file of the template for every element which has some text that needs to be translated, we need to add a class `element__translation_string__element` to the element.
 For example:

 ```html
 <p class="element__translation_string__element">This is some text</p>